craftcms/docs/docs/4.x/globals.md

 To do that, edit the global set’s fields, and make sure that their “Translation Method” settings are set to “Translate for each site”.

-To toggle between sites while viewing global sets, use the drop-down menu at the top left of the global sets page in the control panel.
+To toggle between sites while viewing global sets, use the dropdown menu at the top left of the global sets page in the control panel.

 ![Toggling between sites in Globals](./images/globals-multisite-nav.png)